mrwormhole/virtual-keyboard/README.md

 ### FAQs

+- Why is there an error message saying `GskMessage - Failed to realize renderer of type 'GskGLRenderer' for surface 'GdkWaylandToplevel': Failed to create EGL display`?

+Just do `GSK_RENDERER=cairo ./binary` if you got the binary from the releases,  you won't have this message if you build the binary manually on your machine.

 - Do you plan to add more languages?

 We can consider as long as we don't break existing languages, I will not support chinese or japanese due to the complexity it brings.

-- Why Python?

-Safest way to touch GTK and not become a sociopath even if python binding is not feasible and has no docs.

 - Why GTK?

-I use GNOME so I wanted to feel the native experience even though I hate every library GLib ecosystem produce in raw complex macro-maniac C
+I use GNOME so I wanted to feel the native experience.

-- Will you support GTK3 or Python 2.7?
+- Will you support GTK3?

-No, please use up-to-date software
+No, please use up-to-date software.

-### TODOs

-- [X] Design the layout for buttons with label size and color
-- [X] Finish the text area input implementation with Gtk.Entry
-- [X] Add sub-menu to pick target languages
-- [X] Key Event presses follows target language mapping
-- [X] Port it to GTK 4

 ### References